 “Reading your words is the closest thing to touching you”

-In her biographical romantic drama Elisa & Marcela (2019), Catalan director Isabel Coixet uses an artistically promising black and white canvas to bring visibility to the story of Marcela Gracias Ibeas and Elisa Sanchez Loriga, who got married in 1901, marking the first same-sex marriage in Spain after the Roman Imperial era.
+In her biographical romantic drama Elisa & Marcela (2019), Catalan director Isabel Coixet uses an artistically promising black and white canvas to bring visibility to the story of Marcela Gracias Ibeas and Elisa Sanchez Loriga.
+The two got married in 1901, marking the first same-sex marriage in Spain after the Roman Imperial era.
 However, Catalonia’s auteur falls short of embracing the expansive dimensions of the two women, and their struggle.

 These two early pioneers of same-sex marriage got their first mention in Felip Trigo’s novel La Sed de Amar as early as 1902, while Spanish historian Narciso de Gabriel wrote an extensive book on their story called Elisa e Marcela: Amigas e amantes.
 The film follows the two courageous women in their unprecedented fight to live freely, almost a hundred years before same-sex marriage was legalised in Spain.

 Reserved Marcela (Greta Fernandez) meets strong-willed Elisa (Natalia de Molina) on the first day of their catholic college in A Coruña.
 Their platonic relationship soon produces deeper feelings that force Marcela’s despotic father to intervene by sending his daughter away to study in Madrid.
 The love and passion between the two women stays alive through letters and the hope that they will be able to reunite one day.

 Upon returning to Galicia as a teacher, Marcela is offered the chance to live with Elisa and make up for the lost time.
 However, while their relationship blooms, people become suspicious and uproar follows, putting their lives in jeopardy.